 Container Gardening Ideas: Vegetable, Flower and Herb Planting Advice

-How to Make a Container Garden: Plans & Ideas
+How to Make a Container Garden that Thrives: Plans & Ideas

 Why opt for the ground when you have other options?
 Container gardening is a fun and fulfilling way to give your green space a unique look and tons of charm.
 A well crafted container will elicit complements whenever your friends come to visit, and you can have as much fun deciding what to plant in as you can picking out the plant itself.